jeffreyjohnens/style_rank/README.md

 If you want to cite StyleRank, please use the following citation.

 Ens,J. and Pasquier,P. Quantifying Musical Style: Ranking Symbolic Music based on Similarity to a Style.
-International Symposium on Music Information Retrieval (forthcoming 2019).
+In: Proceedings of the International Symposium on Music Information Retrieval.
+2019 pp. 870-877.

 ## License